ahamlinman/peribot/README.md

 notification support, there's no need to run a web server and manage callback URLs.

-## Development Status
+## Development and Usage Status

-As of version 0.8, I consider Peribot to be of more-or-less release candidate quality, and I am not currently planning any major breaking changes to the framework.
-That being said, it is not widely tested or deployed outside of two bots that I personally operate, and breaking changes may still be possible in the future.
+Peribot is actively maintained as of 2016-12-26.
+However, to my knowledge, it is not tested or deployed outside of two bots that I personally operate.
+It is mostly on GitHub to make my own consumption easier.
+I will probably move it to a public repository on my personal GitLab instance in the future.

-In the event that breaking changes are made to Peribot, I use a form of semantic versioning to help reduce their impact.
+I am not actively planning major architectural changes to Peribot.
+The overall interface should remain somewhat stable.
+In the event that breaking changes are made, I use a form of semantic versioning to help reduce their impact.
 As the `MAJOR` version of Peribot is currently 0, I typically increment the `MINOR` version on breaking changes and the `PATCH` version on new features.
 When maintaining a bot, a version specifier such as `~> 0.8.0` in your Gemfile is recommended.

 ## Documentation